memgraph/docs/products/memgraph/v1.2.0/reference_guide/networkx/nxalg/nxalg.bridges.md

     * **root** (*mgp.Nullable[mgp.Vertex]*) – (default=None)
     A node in the graph `G`.
-If specified, only the bridges in the connected component containing this node will be returned.
+If specified, only the bridges in the connected components containing this node will be returned.

 **Returns**

-An edge in the graph whose removal disconnects the graph (or
+A list of edges in the graph whose removal disconnects the graph (or
     causes the number of connected components to increase).